How Cookie Pop-ups and Screen Readers Work Together

 By designing a digital friendly accessible website, it is also possible to reduce the need for customer support

-Now, picture being visually impaired and relying on a screen reader to navigate the site.
-If the website is poorly coded, the screen reader might not recognize or announce the pop-up, making it impossible to proceed.
+Ella's example clearly demonstrates why building inclusive pop-ups is so important for people who rely on screen readers.
+If the website is poorly coded, the screen reader might not recognise or announce the pop-up, making it impossible to proceed.

 That’s why it’s a “Win-Win Situation” for business owners and their users.